 OBJECTION TO CONSERVATORSHIPS | CONSERVATORSHIP OBJECTION CONTEST OR LAWSUIT IN LOS ANGELES

-If you have received a copy of a Petition for Appointment of a Probate Conservator and a Notice of Hearing in the mail, chances are that you are a child or a family member of the person who is named as a proposed conservatee.
+If you have received a copy of a Petition for Appointment of a Probate Conservator or an objection to conservatorship, and a Notice of Hearing in the mail, chances are that you are a child or a family member of the person who is named as a proposed conservatee.
 If you want to file objections to a conservatorship in Los Angeles, you have to act fast.
 If you agree with the Petition, you may choose to do nothing.
 If you disagree with the Petition, you should hire counsel to help you appear in court and to file the objection pleading for you on a timely basis, before the hearing.

 WHO CAN OBJECT TO A CONSERVATORSHIP?